albion2000/tools-jpeg2pdf/README.md

 The use of this tool is optional, and would be typically used before using scandir2pdf.py

-## check_jpegs.py
+## check_jpegs.py & check_jpegs_full.py

 Read the installation_instructions.txt and readme_check_jpegs.txt

-Copy 'check_jpegs.py' to the root directory of your file tree.
+Copy 'check_jpegs.py' & 'check_jpegs_full.py' to the root directory of your file tree.

-It recursively parses sub directories for .jpeg and .jpg file
+It recursively parses sub directories for .jpeg and .jpg files

-It quickly checks that the files are not corrupted.
+For a quick check that the files are not fully corrupted.
 It is, on purpose, a fast check in order to help detect rapidly bad files.
 Only the headers are checked, the images are not decompressed.
 This is a quick way to detect bad jpeg files, before using scandir2pdf.py
+  * check_jpegs.py

+For a full check, much slower (useful also for your family pictures)
+  * check_jpegs_full.py

 Each '.' shows that one more directory was parsed